tk421bsod/maximilian/README.md

 It probably won't change.

 This version may stop working soon as it requires an old version of discord.py to function.
-If you're using this, consider switching to 1.0.
+If you're using this, consider switching to the `release` branch.